Landlord Rights for Emotional Support Animals

 Emotional Support Animal Letters for Housing

-You may or may not have encountered an Emotional Support Animal Letter – these are validation letters from a licensed mental health professional telling you the renter has been prescribed the animal for mental health-related purposes.
+You may or may not have encountered an Emotional Support Animal Letter — these are validation letters from a licensed mental health professional telling you the renter has been approved for an ESA for mental health-related purposes.

-As a landlord, you do have the right to verify that the letter from the therapist is real and from a therapist that is licensed.
-To do this, you will need to check that the letter is written on the mental health professional’s letterhead, along with their contact information (phone number, email address, practice address).
+As a landlord, you have the right to verify that the tenant’s ESA letter is real and from a healthcare professional who is licensed.
+A proper ESA letter should be written on the mental health professional’s letterhead, along with their contact information (phone number, email address) and license number.
+You can check to see if a provider’s license number is active by visiting your state’s website for licensed professionals.

-An ESA Letter should include the professional’s license number, date it was issued, and signature.
+An ESA Letter should include the professional’s license number, the date it was issued, and a signature.

-Questions a Landlord Does Not Have the Right to Ask a Tenant That Needs an Emotional Support Animal
+Questions a Landlord Does Not Have the Right to Ask a Tenant Who Needs an Emotional Support Animal

-- “Do you have a disability and how severe is it?”
+- “What is your specific diagnosis, and how severe is it?”

 - “How long have you been in therapy?”